ntbrito/patchwork-task/README.md

 ### Resilience
-While the container will be restarted after a failure, as the desired count is set to 1, there will be a downtime if the task stops for some reason.
+While the container will be restarted after a failure, as the desired count is set to 1, there will be a downtime if the task stops.
+This solution does not contemplate autoscaling and if for some reason the resources are exhausted the application will become unresponsive.
+I choose not to implement autoscaling to be able to deliver the solution on a timely manner.

 ### Observability
-The application publishes logs on AWS CloudWatch, while this allows to verify what may fail with the application it doesn't provide an immediate visibility of possible issue.
+The application publishes logs on AWS CloudWatch, while this allows to troubleshoot failures with the application it doesn't provide an immediate visibility of possible issue.

 To have a better understanding of possible problems with the application we would need a monitoring system that can keep track of relevant metrics and present a visualization of those metrics.
-The monitoring system would be even more efficient if we added some alerts on relevant metrics and have the possibility to send notifications when a threshold on those metrics is met.
+The monitoring system would be even more efficient if we added some thresholds on relevant metrics and have the possibility to create alerts and send notifications when a threshold on those metrics is met.

 Logging systems are mostly useful to troubleshoot when a problem occurs.

 ### Deployments and updates
 To update the current solution we need to run the script deploy.sh to create a new container image and push it to ECR.
-Then we will need to stop the running container and wait for it to start and pull the new image available.
+Then we will need to stop the running task and wait for it to start and pull the new image available.

 Ideally we would have a pipeline describing all this steps and running from a CI/CD tool like jenkins